2023 Best Business Schools in the Plains States Region

 Southeast Technical College came in at #12 in this year’s edition of the ranking.

-By the time they get their degree, students from this school have racked up an average of $29,741 in student loans.
+On average, students take out $29,741 in loans while pursuing their degree.
 During the early years of their career, Bellevue University graduates make an average of $54,053 annually.

-University of Minnesota - Twin Cities came in at #14 in this year’s edition of the ranking.
+University of Minnesota - Twin Cities ranked #14 on this year’s list.

-By the time they get their degree, students from this school have racked up an average of $21,399 in student loans.
+On average, students take out $21,399 in loans while pursuing their degree.
 If you borrow this amount, expect your monthly student loan payment to be around $257, assuming you are on a 10-year repayment plan.
 Once they receive their degree, UMN Twin Cities graduates enter the workforce, making an average salary of $50,445 during the early year of their career.

-Lake Area Technical Institute did quite well in this year’s ranking of the best places for business students.
-It came in at #15 on the list.
+With a ranking of #15, Lake Area Technical Institute did quite well on this year’s best schools for business students working.

 Rasmussen University - North Dakota ranked #16 on this year’s list.

-University of Nebraska - Lincoln did quite well in this year’s ranking of the best places for business students.
-It came in at #21 on the list.
+University of Mary did quite well in this year’s ranking of the best places for business students.
+It came in at #24 on the list.

-Iowa State University ranked #22 on this year’s list.
+University of Northern Iowa ranked #25 on this year’s list.

 Honorable Mentions